 What Is Net Metering?

 In a typical solar grid system, you are bound to get more energy than you need.
-As these panels are left outside all day, diligently gathering solar energy, you might have wondered if some of it actually gets wasted.
+As these panels are left outside all day, diligently gathering solar energy, you might have wondered if some of it gets wasted.
 Well, this is when net metering comes in.

 That’s not all!
 Let’s say, on less sunny days, there might be a lack of proper solar charging resulting in a shortage of energy production.
-Well, there is no need to be concerned as the credits will then help you draw extra energy from the same grid so that you are never left without this energy.
+Well, there is no need to be concerned as the credits will help you draw extra energy from the same grid so that you are never left without this energy.
 A net meter, thus, is a record of the energy sent compared to the energy received from the grid.

 How Long Do These Solar Panels Last?

 Solar panels last for a very long time.
 They usually come with lasting warranties of up to 25 years.
-While the rated lifespan is about 25-30 years, they will generally serve you for much longer.
+While the rated lifespan is about 25-30 years, they will generally serve you much longer.
 They are built quite sturdy and don’t wear out easily.
 Most will outlast their warranties by decades.

-In fact, some studies about photovoltaic degradation rates confirm that at the end of 25 years, your solar panels are most likely still functioning at 88% of their full capacity.
+Some studies about photovoltaic degradation rates confirm that at the end of 25 years, your solar panels are most likely still functioning at 88% of their full capacity.
 There is no reason not to bet on the reliability of such an effective energy system.

 How Much Maintenance Do Solar Panels Require?

 The maintenance required for these solar panels is pretty low.
 They will require just occasional dusting and clearing of any debris or snow.
-However, the inverter is likely the only part of this whole system that might need regular replacement.
-If your system is equipped with micro-inverters, they come with a nearly 25-year lifespan, so it should further add to a hassle-free build.
+However, the inverter is likely the only part of this system that might need regular replacement.
+If your system is equipped with micro-inverters, they come with a nearly 25-year lifespan, so it should add to a hassle-free build.